-- the actual results of the activities performed and the planning of those expected by each of the Key Functions and the Anti-Money Laundering Function, evaluating the internal control and risk management system as effective, adequate and functional with respect to the characteristics of the Company and the Group and the risk profile assumed, and positively considering the methodology adopted and the content of the plans of such functions, taking into account the main risks to which the Company and the Group are exposed and the activities to be subject to audit on a priority basis; - through dedicated meetings with the Financial Reporting Officer and the Auditing Company, having consulted the Board of Statutory Auditors: (i) the proper use and uniformity of the accounting standards used in the preparation of the consolidated financial statements and the results of the audits performed on the internal control system with respect to accounting and financial disclosure (pursuant to Law 262/2005); (ii) the suitability of the periodic financial and non-financial information to properly represent the business model, the Company's strategies, the impact of its activities and the performance achieved; (iii) the processes of drawing up the periodic accounting documents prepared by Unipol and the Group companies in order to draft the separate and consolidated financial statements; - the results expressed by the Auditing Company in the additional report, prepared in compliance with Art.
-11 of Regulation (EU) no. 537/2014, addressed to the control body, after consulting with such body; - the considerations reached with reference to the Group's system of risk targets and, in particular, the own risk and solvency assessment as well as the risk appetite defined in line with the overall solvency needs that the Group and its insurance companies decide to assume for the pursuit of their strategic objectives, accordingly establishing the risk tolerance limits, as represented in the ORSA Report and the Risk Appetite Statement, respectively; - the consistency of the remuneration attributed to the Heads of the Key Functions with the company policies on the matter; - company policies prepared and/or updated as required by the Solvency II regulation and/or in any event relating to the internal control and risk management system; - the description, in the Annual report on corporate governance, of the main characteristics of the internal control and risk management system and the procedures of co-ordination between the parties involved in it, expressing its considerations on its adequacy;
+- the actual results of the activities performed and the planning of those expected by each of the Key Functions and the Anti-Money Laundering Function, evaluating the internal control and risk management system as effective, adequate and functional with respect to the characteristics of the Company and the Group and the risk profile assumed, and positively considering the methodology adopted and the content of the plans of such functions, taking into account the main risks to which the Company and the Group are exposed and the activities to be subject to audit on a priority basis; - through dedicated meetings with the Financial Reporting Officer and the Auditing Company, having consulted the Board of Statutory Auditors: (i) the proper use and uniformity of the accounting standards used in the preparation of the consolidated financial statements as well as the results of the audits performed on the internal control system with respect to accounting and financial disclosure (pursuant to Law 262/2005); (ii) the suitability of the periodic financial and non-financial information to properly represent the business model, the Company's strategies, the impact of its activities and the performance achieved; (iii) the processes of drawing up the periodic accounting documents prepared by Unipol and the Group companies in order to draft the separate and consolidated financial statements.
+With the support of the competent corporate structures and the external advisor engaged to issue a report confirming the accuracy of the analysis methods in use, with reference to both the methods and parameters assessed and the results of impairment test analyses, the CRC has carried out the appropriate analyses on the process adopted by the Company in compliance with IAS 36 with reference to the methods for estimating the recoverable amount of goodwill and the verification of the presence of any impairment of the equity investment held in UnipolSai; - the results expressed by the Auditing Company in the additional report, prepared in compliance with Art.
+11 of Regulation (EU) no. 537/2014, addressed to the control body, after consulting with such body; - the considerations developed with reference to the Group's system of risk targets and, in particular, the own risk and solvency assessment as well as the risk appetite defined in line with the overall solvency needs that the Group and its insurance companies decide to assume for the pursuit of their strategic objectives, accordingly establishing the risk tolerance limits, as represented in the ORSA Report and the Risk Appetite Statement, respectively;